France

 Universities can terminate degree programmes independently

-This applies to 23 other countries: Cyprus, Czech Republic, Denmark, Estonia, Flanders, Hesse, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Poland, Portugal, Slovakia, Spain, Sweden, Switzerland, United Kingdom
+This applies to 25 other countries: Croatia, Denmark, Estonia, Flanders, Wallonia, Hesse, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Poland, Portugal, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom

 0% Language of instruction at Bachelor level